scrapinghub/frontera/docs/source/topics/best-practices.rst

 connection pool of downloader most of the time underused.

 The solution is to supply Crawl Frontier backend with hostname/ip (usually, but not necessary) usage in downloader.
-We have a :class:`DownloaderInfo <crawlfrontier.core.DownloaderInfo>` class for keeping these stats, which can be easily subclassed and customized with additional information.
-The :class:`DownloaderInfo <crawlfrontier.core.DownloaderInfo>` instance is created outside of Crawl Frontier, and then passed to CF via \
-:class:`FrontierManagerWrapper <crawlfrontier.utils.FrontierManagerWrapper>` subclass to backend.
+We have an `info` argument of method :attr:`get_next_requests <crawlfrontier.core.components.Backend.get_next_requests>` pure python dictionary object for passing these stats, to the Crawl Frontier backend.
+Additional information can be easilly added there.
+This dictionary is created outside of Crawl Frontier, and then passed to CF via :class:`FrontierManagerWrapper <crawlfrontier.utils.managers.FrontierManagerWrapper>` subclass to backend.

-There are also building blocks to ease the usage of :class:`DownloaderInfo <crawlfrontier.core.DownloaderInfo>`.
+There are also building blocks to ease the usage of `info` argument.

 Overused keys
 ^^^^^^^^^^^^^